sony0905/MyFirstPro/README.md

-# MyFirstPro
+# Chat App
-This is my first project
+This is my Chat Application.
+Technology used: Flutter